Dental Health Program

 Department of Education Certification as an Educational Specialist - Dental Hygienist

-All dental hygienists working in the school setting are to be certified as an Educational Specialist- Dental Hygienists.
+Dental hygienists employed by school districts using the Dental Hygiene Services Program are to be certified as an Educational Specialist- Dental Hygienists.
 There are currently no certification programs for school dental hygienists.
 There is a process in place for certification to be obtained.

 PDE accepts the following for certification as an Educational Specialist – Dental Hygienist: